PhD, University of North Carolina, Chapel Hill, 2007

 MSPH, University of North Carolina, Chapel Hill, 2004

-My interest in aquaculture began as an oyster and clam gardener growing up on a tributary of the Chesapeake Bay in Virginia.
-Prior to joining Johns Hopkins, I was a postdoctoral fellow with Kara Nelson, working at the interface of engineering and micriobiology, in the Department of Civil and Environmental Engineering at the University of California Berkeley.
+Prior to joining Johns Hopkins I was a postdoctoral fellow with Dr. Kara Nelson, working at the interface of engineering and micriobiology, in the Department of Civil and Environmental Engineering at the University of California Berkeley.
 My PhD and MSPH graduate research in microbiology was with Dr. Mark Sobsey in the Department of Environmental Sciences and Engineering at the University of North Carolina at Chapel Hill.
-I am a graduate of Davidson College.
+I have a BS in Biology from Davidson College .

 Dave currently resides in Asheville, North Carolina.
 You may follow him at Twitter at @davelove1.

 Honors and Awards

 JHSPH Excellence in Teaching Award: Summer Institute 2016, 2017